Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

 TODO List :

-- [ ] Improve quality of decrypted image, right now there are fair amount of artifacts upon closer insepction.
+- [ ] Improve quality of decrypted image, right now there are fair amount of artifacts upon closer inspection.